ioly/ioly/README.md

-# OXID module vonnector (en)
+# OXID module connector (en)

 OXID module connector (OMC) displays available modules, a short description and allows to install these modules automatically (if possible) and directly from the OXID eShop admin panel.
-If an automated installation is not possible for some reason, OMC links to the original module page.
+If an automated installation is not possible for some reason, OMC links to the original module page. ([deutsche Version](https://github.com/OXIDprojects/OXID-Module-Connector/blob/recipes/LIESMICH.md))

 ## Installation